 Leo M. Lambert

-Leo Lambert has led Elon’s rise to national prominence since 1999, promoting a student-centered culture that values strong relationships between students and their faculty and staff mentors.
-Focused on developing students as global citizens, ethical leaders and creative problem-solvers, Lambert has led two strategic plans, creating a model for the modern liberal arts university.
+Leo M. Lambert is President Emeritus and Professor at Elon University.
+Lambert served as president from 1999-2018, leading Elon’s rise to national prominence by promoting a student-centered culture that values strong relationships between students and their faculty and staff mentors.
+Focused on developing students as global citizens, ethical leaders and creative problem-solvers, Lambert led two strategic plans, creating a model for the modern liberal arts university.

 John W. Lawless has many years of experience as a manager and CEO of business and non-profit organizations.
 His career began in the information systems division of McDonnell Douglas and includes the founding of HBOC, a nationwide healthcare information systems company.
 He was also involved in the establishment of several start-up companies and mergers, most notably the merger of Inforum and Medstat to create the Michigan-based firm of Medstat, a healthcare information company.
 Lawless has also served on the boards of several arts organizations and served as chair of the board for the Arts Center of Coastal Carolina in Hilton Head,